This week: A gym-goer with no sense of humour versus a policeman with no tolerance for homeless people with mobile phones.

 The actual response: Upon hearing the joke, Sahdia Yousef (pictured above, angry) complained to the man's boss, then went to her local newspaper crying racism.

-Sahdia had just paid a $2,400 membership fee at the David Lloyd gym, somewhere in England.
+Sahdia had just paid the £1,500 membership at David Lloyd gym in Luton.
 After paying, she wanted to take another look around the facilities, so she asked the receptionist if she could leave her bag at the front desk.

 Happy to oblige, the receptionist said to her, "Yes, as long as it doesn't blow up."
 Which is a joke so throwaway and lame, I doubt I would even notice he'd said it.